 The obstruction is caused by partial or complete upper airway tissue sagging while sleeping, so the treatment is used which helps to reduce the obstruction or prevent its occurrence.
 Constant positive airway pressure (CPAP) is the most effective treatment for obstructive sleep apnea.
 CPAP machine generates a continuous positive pressure in the airways through a dedicated mask, which is attached to the head with fabric straps.

 CPAP machine uses ordinary compressed ambient air, blown through the nose or mouth.
-The air flow (or pressure) does not allow the airway to shrink during sleep, so the patient can breathe and sleep peacefully.
-The pressure is usually measured in centimeters in the water column (cmH2O) and can be from 4 to 20 cm H2O.
+The airflow (or pressure) does not allow the airway to shrink during sleep, so the patient can breathe and sleep peacefully.
+The pressure is usually measured in centimetres in the water column (cmH2O) and can be from 4 to 20 cm H2O.
 The pressure should be sufficient to maintain the airway open, but not too large to irritate a sleeping patient. sufficient to maintain the airway open, but not too large to irritate a sleeping patient.
 Individual pressure is determined by the physician by performing continuous positive pressure titration.

-If CPAP therapy does not help patient to eliminate breathing pauses, normalize oxygen levels or other health problems arise, the doctor may choose another type of CPAP treatment or recommend another treatment.
+If CPAP therapy does not help the patient to eliminate breathing pauses, normalize oxygen levels or other health problems arise, the doctor may choose another type of CPAP treatment or recommend another treatment.
 Remember CPAP ventilation is the mechanical opening of the airways with constant airflow.
 The treatment is only applied during sleep, the device works very quietly, so neither you nor your other half will be disturbed.

 On the contrary, although sleeping with a mask may seem unattractive or even reversible, this seems only at the beginning – the majority of people felt positive effect on the treatment very quickly.